GUI-Perturbed: Domain Randomization Reveals Systematic Brittleness in GUI Grounding Models: Conclusion

 We have presented GUI-Perturbed, a controlled perturbation framework that applies domain randomization to GUI grounding evaluation.
 By varying visual scenes and instructions along independent, controlled axes, GUI-Perturbed reveals three classes of brittleness in current models: spatial reasoning is systematically deficient (27--56~pp accuracy collapse on relational instructions), learned visual heuristics are static (a 70\% zoom degrades models scoring over 85\% on standard benchmarks), and chain-of-thought reasoning is miscalibrated across task types.
 Training experiments with rank-8 LoRA SFT show that naive data augmentation does not close these gaps, while our baseline comparison across three post-training stages suggests that RL with grounding-specific reward is more effective than SFT at improving spatial robustness.
 GUI-Perturbed provides diagnostic granularity into which specific failure axes are affected, complementing the aggregate signal that standard benchmarks provide.

 The GUI-DR pipeline, GUI-Perturbed dataset, UI-TARS-1.5-7B-GUI-Perturbed model checkpoint, and result viewers are publicly available.

-\begin{ack} The authors thank the Mind2Web team for releasing the MHTML archives that form the foundation of GUI-Perturbed.
-We also thank the Qwen, UI-TARS, and GTA1 teams for open-sourcing their models, which allowed controlled evaluation in this work. \end{ack}
+\begin{ack} The authors thank Fig for its fiscal support of this work, the Mind2Web team for releasing the MHTML archives that form the foundation of GUI-Perturbed, and the Qwen, UI-TARS, and GTA1 teams for open-sourcing their models, which allowed controlled evaluation in this work. \end{ack}